Collection of your personal information

 Correcting your personal information

 You can ask to correct your personal information throughout the year.
-This can be done by completing a Diabetes Queensland Membership Renewal form.
+This can be done by completing a Diabetes Queensland Membership Renewal or Donation form.
+You can request to have this sent to you by post or email.

 How to make a Complaint